My Un-Resume: I Didn’t Make Him Better

 My Un-Resume

-Periodically I am sharing my un-resume with the world.
+Periodically I share my un-resume with the world.
 Most people who speak and consult on leadership are sure to present their success’s to their clients.
 I’m doing something different.

 My dad’s question is a simple question that goes straight to the heart of the coach.
 If someone is not better as a result their time with me, what was I doing there anyway?